Blood Drive History

 Neither rain nor chilly Boone weather could hold back Mountaineers from coming out to give the gift of life.
 1,317 pints of blood were collected at the 7th Annual Homecoming Blood Drive!
 We truly saw the best Appalachian has to offer at the Holmes Center that day, from students to staff and faculty to the overwhelming number of Appalachian alumni who work with the American Red Cross.

-The 2013 Blood Drive Committee was: Davis Roberts (senior), Rebecca Burwell (senior), Caila Wiblitzhouser Holm (senior), Jessica Coltabaugh (senior), Marcie Ried (senior), Katelyn Messier (junior), Spencer Foster (junior), Bess Smith (junior), & Meredith Rawls (sophomore).
+The 2013 Blood Drive Committee was: Davis Roberts (senior), Rebecca Burwell (senior), Caila Wiblitzhouser Holm (senior), Jessica Coltabaugh (senior), Marcie Ried (senior), Katelyn Messier (junior), Spencer Foster (junior), Bess Smith (junior), and Meredith Rawls (sophomore).